mattwach/pico_sharpmem_display/README.md

 # pico_sharpmem_display
 The code here is a Raspberry PI Pico library for driving a Sharp Memory Module, such as the LS013B4DN04 or LS027B7DH01.
-Includes low, mid and high level functions.
+The library includes low, mid and high level functions.

 What is a Sharp Memory Display?